 “Remember, you will be the same person in five years as you are today except for two things: the people you meet and the books you read.
 Choose both carefully” ~Zig Ziglar

 What you read, what you listen to and the people you associate with will either stump your growth as a leader or grow you as a leader.
 That statement made sense to me that day.
 I was a non-reader, I may have had a dozen books on my shelf, but because I wanted to grow as a leader, husband and father, it provided me a formula.
 I decided that day to make a commitment to start reading at least 20 minutes a day.
 I knew that I needed to be more careful to what and who I listened to and to seek out and associate with like-minded people.

-Today, I have thousands of books on my shelves (plural) and just donated over 400 books.
-On top of that, I have given away thousands of books to others over the years.
+Today, I have thousands of books on my shelves (plural) and my father has even more.
+On top of that, we have given away thousands of books to others over the years.

 Let me challenge you to share with us responses to the following questions:

 - Are you a reader?
 How much time on average are you spending reading books, not emails, to fill your mind with great insights and perspectives.

 - What books have you been reading for personal and professional growth?
 Share with us what you are reading now or what you have read throughout the year.

 - What are a few of your all-time favorite books?
 What books have challenged, encouraged, inspired and motivated you?

 - What publications do you insist on subscribing to because of the value it brings you in both perspectives and inspiration?